denten-books/plain-text/plain-text-main.md

 The battle for the soul of computing.
 Whether the internet empowers participatory governance, delibiration, and dissent, or whether it ushrs in a new era of mass surveilance and centralized control depends crucially on which of these two models of computing prevails.

+## Security, access
+Security, privacy.
+Surveillance.
+Openness.
+Secrecy.
+Part of the same coin.
+Crypto vs. open source movement.
+Commands: crypto, pgp, chmod, groups, file permissions

+Authorship is better thought of as access.
+How that is codified.
+Groups.

+## Networking
+Key terms: internet, rhizome, web, network, infrastructure, hardware, and software. ping, traceroute, the terminal way: multiple users. personal vs. central computers

+Internet is not a rhyzome.
+Central control.
+Surface vs. depth structures--twitter is rhyzomatic on the surface.

+Actor-networks.
+We are pushing ourselves through the wires.
+Hardware in control.